 - Can only accommodate one or two people

 Class C RVs are midsized RVs that range from 19 to 36 feet long.
 They are easily recognizable because of the bunk area that extends out over top of the driving cab.
 Class C RVs have many of the same amenities as the Class A RVs but at a lower price point.

-Class C RVs offer a more living space than the confining class B motorhomes and many of the same amenities of the class A RVs.
-They have a bathroom, an adequate kitchen and plenty of places to sleep.
+Class C RVs offer more living space than the confining class B motorhomes and many of the same amenities as the Class A RVs.
+They have a bathroom, an adequate kitchen, and plenty of places to sleep.
 Some of the larger models feature a master bedroom suite in the rear while most others have a queen-sized bed toward the rear of the RV.
 Couches and dinette tables convert into beds and the overhead compartment above the cab can be used for storage or additional sleeping quarters.

-Class C motorhomes can be every bit as challenging to drive as the class A, but they are usually more easy to manage in restricted campsites.
+Class C motorhomes can be every bit as challenging to drive as a Class A motorhome, but they are usually easier to manage in restricted campsites.
 Travelers can also tow a separate vehicle for sightseeing and errands.
-The fuel costs are slightly better, as is the maintenance and insurance; however, these are still relatively expensive to operate when compared to class B RVs.
+The fuel costs are slightly better, as are the maintenance and insurance; however, these are still relatively expensive to operate when compared to class B RVs.
 Class C RVs range in price from $50,000 to $125,000.

 There are two other types of Class C RVs, however.
 One type is a compact Class C RV and the other is a C+RV, also called a Super C Motorhome.